 Citral and Citronellal are responsible for lemon balms lemon taste and aroma.
 If you know this plant you know the value of it's crushed leaf scent.
 It has an immediate calming and uplifting effect.
 And a simple leaf tea can be made to advantage its relaxing effect.

 Lemon Balm is not a strong medicine.
 "It has no side effects and can be mixed with other herbs in a beneficial way.
 A simple sedative and effective mood elevator and antidepressant.
-An effective Antispasmodic for conditions such as menstrual cramps, stomach, diarrhea, and gas pain."
+An effective Antispasmodic for conditions such as menstrual cramps, stomach, diarrhea, and gas pain." ~Michael Moore.
+Medicinal Plants of the Pacific West.

 Lemon Balm also known by it's European Pharmacopoeial name, Melissae folium, has a long history of medicinal use for mild stress relief and aid to sleep.
 M. folium is also documented to *"treat the symptoms of mild digestive disorders including bloating and flatulence (wind)."